l-teefah/AWS-Cloud-Projects/Scaling_and_Load_Balancing_README.md

 ---

-**Auto Scaling will increase the number of instance that already exist in your AWS console after Task 6.
-There is an optional task to execute on one of the extra instances in the next section.**

----

 ## **Optional Task: Creating an AMI using AWS CLI**
 1. Use **EC2 Instance Connect** to connect to one of the instances created by the Auto Scaling group.

 2. Configure AWS CLI credentials with `aws configure`, refer to Task 5 in [Install & Configure AWS CLI](Install_Configure_AWS_CLI_README.md).

 3. Use the `aws ec2 create-image` command below to create an AMI from the instance.

      ```bash